hypernumbers/hypernumbers-manual/index.rst

 ..
-Building Applications With Hypernumbers documentation master file, created by sphinx-quickstart on Wed Mar  2 21:42:57 2011.
+Building Applications With Vixo documentation master file, created by sphinx-quickstart on Wed Mar  2 21:42:57 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.